-NHS Shetland Level 2 - Directorate Risk - Approval Status: Final approval December 23 Risk ID: 1571 Audiology- single handed Strategic ID: practioner
+NHS Shetland Level 2 - Directorate Risk - April 24 Approval Status: Final approval Risk ID: 1571 Audiology- single handed practioner Strategic ID:

 IF: If the Audiology service is run by a single-handed Audiologist THEN: Then this means there is no resilience to the service and a lack on internal peer audit and clinical support.
 RESULTING IN: Resulting in professional isolation, reduced opportunity to challenge and improve practice and a reliance on self-inspection audit only.